-- Literary Agent Hypothesis: The book is supposedly theories of an odd friend of Machen's and that Machen merely wrote them down.
-In-universe, the friend attempts to defy it, saying he'd rather assume readers believe the theories were Machen's own rather than his.
+- Direct Line to the Author: The book is supposedly theories of an odd friend of Machen's and that Machen merely wrote them down.
+The friend attempts to defy it, saying he'd rather assume readers believe the theories were Machen's own rather than his.

 - Only Known by Their Nickname: Machen only ever refers to his friend as the Hermit, likely at the Hermit's request.

-- Reclusive Artist: The Hermit.
-He refuses to allow Machen to give out his name because he'd rather Machen be the target of scrutiny from the literary establishment.
+- Reclusive Artist: The Hermit refuses to allow Machen to give out his name because he'd rather Machen be the target of scrutiny from the literary establishment.